 When should I sign up?

 With a return rate of 75%, Sea Camp can fill up very quickly!
-Registration opens September 1st with early registration incentives available until December 24th.
+Registration opens in late September early October with early registration incentives available until January 31st.
 Registration is always subject to availability and we recommend that you sign up as soon as possible to reserve a spot in your preferred session.
-Please call 1-800-645-1423 when you are ready to enroll and the Sea Camp Registrars will let you know if space is available.

 Do you offer scholarships and/or financial aid?